AmeliaSZK/ffxiv-squadron-planner/README.md

     1. The squad composition
     1. The training program (meaning, all the courses to take)
     1. The mission to do after the training
+1. Commit the changes to the script.
+This step is meant to grab the changes to the code that you made, and that you forgot that you made by the time you're done looking for results that you like.
+1. Push the git repo to Github, so that you can access the current code from the Github website, without having to reboot into Linux
+1. Reboot to Windows.